devopsdays/devopsdays-web/content/events/2020-amsterdam/welcome.md

   <div class="col-md-7">
     <div class="col-sm-12">
       <h2>What is devopsdays Amsterdam</h2>
-      From fledgling startups to established industry, the The Netherlands is home to a large, vibrant technology community.
+      From fledgling startups to established industry, The Netherlands is home to a large, vibrant technology community.
 Amsterdam, in particular, has been a flurry of activity in the past several years, drawing attention from around the globe.
       <br><br>
       devopsdays Amsterdam brings development, operations, QA, InfoSec, management, and leadership together to discuss the culture and tools to make better organizations and products.
-The 2020 event will be the eight time we have held devopsdays Amsterdam, and it should be bigger and better than ever before!
+The 2020 event will be the eighth time we have held devopsdays Amsterdam, and it should be bigger and better than ever before!
       <br><br>
       We expect 500 people this year and will be holding the event on June 17-19, 2020 at the <a